 Babylon is another interesting feature of these first lines.
 It is an ancient city mentioned in religious texts.
 It was used and still is today to refer to a prosperous city in which citizens live without morals.
 While she might’ve been born in “babylon,” she still had the power to make herself into whoever she wanted to be.

 and has failed.

 The idea that she must ‘hold tight’ to her current situation relates to the precarious nature of her place in society.
 As a black woman in a society which still contains deeply racist and ingrained bias against black people and women, Clifton fears for the stability of everything she has built.
-On one hand, she invites the reader to celebrate her achievements, but always with the other hand she is ‘holding tight’ to everything she has achieved, ensuring it cannot be taken away.
+On one hand, she invites the reader to celebrate her achievements, but always, on the other hand, she is ‘holding tight’ to everything she has achieved, ensuring it cannot be taken away.

 The final lines of ‘won’t you celebrate with me’ flow quickly and smoothly.
 They ask that the readers, or a specific listener, come and celebrate with her.
 The world has tried to “kill” her and has failed.
 It has tried to rule out and damage her identity (consider the use of a word like “nonwhite”), and she’s not allowed that to happen.
 The poem ends suddenly with a period after the word “failed.”
 This suggests that never will there be a time when she doesn’t keep the upper hand over the “somethings” trying to kill her.

 Readers who enjoyed ‘won’t you celebrate with me’ should also consider reading other Lucille Clifton poems.
 For example:

 - ‘homage to my hips‘ – takes an empowered attitude towards a woman’s body and celebrates its beauty.

 - ‘oh, antic God‘ – expresses a longing for a lost parent, the speaker’s mother, and her desire to return to the past.